Religious discrimination: Modern

-In early modern Europe, the Christian Church continued to be a dominant institution in Europe and enforced a strict policy of religious uniformity.
-In early modern Britain, there had been several Acts of Uniformity (1549-1663).
-Under the French king Louis XIV and his successors, Catholicism became the sole compulsory religion in early modern France, and the Huguenots had to leave the country en masse.
+In early modern Europe, there was a religious conflict between Catholics and Protestants taking place in many countries.
+In early modern Britain, the Act of Uniformity 1548 compelled the Church of England to use only the Book of Common Prayer for its liturgy.
+There were several other Acts of Uniformity as the conflict continued well into the 19th century.
+When Catholicism became the sole compulsory religion in early modern France during the reign of Louis XIV, the Huguenots had to leave the country en masse.

-Towards the end of the Reconquista (711-1492), Christian kingdoms gradually reconquered the Iberian Peninsula from its Muslim rulers.
-During this time period, discrimination against Muslims and Jews was widespread.
-Examples include the Spanish Inquisition, forced conversions of Muslims in Spain, and expulsion of the Moriscos.
-Spanish Muslims were forced to convert to Catholicism, banned from speaking Arabic, and had their public baths destroyed.
+The Act for the Settlement of Ireland 1652 barred Catholics from most public offices and confiscated large amounts of their land, much of which was given to Protestant settlers.

-Ever since the Fall of Constantinople (1453), many Christian lands in southeastern Europe had come under the rule of the Ottoman Empire.
 During the decline of the Ottoman Empire in the late modern period, particularly ever since the Great Turkish War (1683), discrimination against religious minorities worsened.
-The destruction of churches and expulsion of local Christian communities became increasingly common.
-In Ottoman Albania, the authorities abandoned tolerance policies in favor of reducing the size of Albania's Christian population through Islamization.
+The destruction of churches and the expulsion of local Christian communities became commonplace.
+Tolerance policies were abandoned in Ottoman Albania, in favor of reducing the size of Albania's Catholic population through Islamization.

 Antisemitism in the Russian Empire was widespread, as Imperial Russia contained the world's largest Jewish population at the time.
 Jews were subject to discriminatory laws such as the May Laws (1882), which restricted them from certain locations, jobs, transactions, schools, and political positions.
 They were also targeted in frequent anti-Jewish riots, called pogroms.

 In Asia

 Pakistan

 Religious discrimination in Pakistan is a serious issue.
 Several incidents of discrimination have been recorded with some finding support by the state itself.
-In a case of constitutionally sanctioned religious discrimination, non-Muslims in Pakistan cannot become Prime Minister or President, even if they are Pakistani citizens.
+In a case of constitutionally sanctioned religious discrimination, non-Muslims in Pakistan cannot become prime minister or president, even if they are Pakistani citizens.
 Pakistan's Blasphemy Law, according to critics, "is overwhelmingly being used to persecute religious minorities and settle personal vendettas".
 Ahmadiyya Muslims have been subject to significant persecution and are sometimes declared 'non-Muslims'.